pepperperez/portfolio/samples/Quali-SSO/README.md

 ## Disclaimer
-These pages were reconstructed from an archived version of Quali's online help.
+These pages were reconstructed from a publicly-accessible archived version of Quali's online help.

 I DO NOT own any part of the website.